dor-amar/python-devops-course/modules/python-basics/modules.md

 ### Why Use It?

 - **Running as a Script:** If you run the file directly (like `python myfile.py`), the code inside this block will execute.
 This is useful for testing or running the script on its own.
 - **Importing as a Module:** If you import the file into another script, the code inside this block **will not run**.
-This allows you to use functions or classes from the file without accidentally running the script’s main code.
+This allows you to use functions or classes from the file without accidentally running the script's main code.

 ### Simple Example: